CLF: More Fossil Fuel Plants Won’t Lower Emissions

 CLF cited the Rhode Island Energy Facility Siting Act, which states: “Before approving the construction, operation and/or alteration of major energy facilities, the board shall determine whether cost effective efficiency and conservation opportunities provide an appropriate alternative to the proposed facility.”

-If approved, the Clear River Energy Center is expected to begin construction in 2016 and will be operational in 2019.
+If approved, Clear River Energy Center construction would begin in 2016 and would be operational in 2019.